Steps to Fix a Water Damaged Attic

 Does the process seem too overwhelming?
 You can always call someone like the team from ServiceMaster of Lincoln Park to conduct a thorough evaluation on your behalf.

 You might not think that your attic is critical to your home, but it’s an important area that protects your upper floors from the roof.
-Take water damage there as seriously as you would anywhere else, and be sure to call on ServiceMaster of Lincoln Park for any restoration needs.
+Take water damage there as seriously as you would anywhere else, and be sure to contact us or call (773) 345-7565 for any restoration needs.